 The policy, procedures, and practices must not permit exceptions from penetration testing or ethical hacks for certain information security components, unless the PO can maintain a testing environment that is identical to the information environment.
 In the case of any information security components that are excepted from penetration testing or ethical hacks in the information environment, these excepted components must be subject to penetration testing or ethical hacks in the testing environment.
-The identified risks and recommendations resulting from the penetration testing or ethical hacks in the testing environment must be treated as though they were found within the information environment.
+The identified risks and recommendations resulting from the penetration testing or ethical hacks in the testing environment.